English

 Cello & Viola Da Gamba

-Keen to deepen his knowledge, he also studied art history at the Sorbonne University, where he wrote a thesis on Renaissance music, testifying to his commitment to musical culture and history.
+To deepen his knowledge, he also studied art history at the Sorbonne University, where he wrote a thesis on Renaissance music, testifying to his commitment to musical culture and history.

-Keen to deepen his knowledge, he also studied art history at the Sorbonne University, where he wrote a thesis on Renaissance music, testifying to his commitment to musical culture and history.
+To deepen his knowledge, he also studied art history at the Sorbonne University, where he wrote a thesis on Renaissance music, testifying to his commitment to musical culture and history.

 XVI